LeviSmith-dev/Overtime-app/README.md

 - Needs to be documented if employee did not log overtime

 ## UI:

-- Bootstrap
+- Bootstrap -> formatting

-## Refactor TODOs
+## Refactor TODOS:
-- refactor user association integration in post spec
+- Refactor user association integration test in post_spec